Mr Peter Davis

 With an extensive career working in Design Higher Education Peter’s experience covers the delivery, development, validation and examination of courses with students at local, national and international level, through to research activity.

-Member of the Higher Education Academy: Design History Journal: Design Society; Design Research: Writing Pads: RCA Alum, Learning Institute, Fellow of Royal Society of Arts, Group for Learning in Art and Design, Research Drawing Network, RSA, Craft Action Network.
-European Academy of Design.
-DRS.
+Member of the Higher Education Academy, Design History Journal, Design Society, Design Research, Writing Pads, RCA Alum, Learning Institute, Fellow of Royal Society of Arts, Group for Learning in Art and Design, Research Drawing Network, RSA, Craft Action Network, European Academy of Design and DRS.
+InnovateUK and NCACE.
+UK Universities International and Cumulus and ELIA networks.

 Roles on external bodies